 Xanax Addiction Treatment

-When you are addicted to Xanax, your brain becomes dependent on Xanax to release proper amounts of neurotransmitters.
+When you are addicted to Xanax, your brain becomes dependent on Xanax to release the proper amounts of neurotransmitters.
 Once you stop using, your brain withholds neurotransmitters until you use again.
 You can also deal with troubling physical withdrawal symptoms.
 Treatment programs can offer you detox services, which allows you to withdrawal under medical supervision.
 Detox limits your risk of experiencing complex withdrawal symptoms, such as seizures.

 Xanax withdrawal can cause significant mood changes, such as heightened anxiety and depression.
 Since your neurotransmitters are imbalanced, underlying mental health disorders can deteriorate.
 Xanax withdrawal can cause suicidal ideation, insomnia, disorientation, and restlessness.
 Withdrawal symptoms begin within hours of your last use and can last anywhere from 5 to 7 days.